breakin/breakin.github.io/_source/pathtracing-tour-1.md

  return i.emissive;
 }
 ~~~~~~
-With this I think we are ready to do start with the actual pathtracing!
+With this I think we are ready to do start our little tour!
+See [next post](/pathtracing-tour-1) here.

 # Source code